Search our directory of German restaurants, delicatessens, markets, and bakeries. Start here by selecting your state.

 Hearty vegetable soups and stews are very common in the Rhineland region.
 Seafood is also a favorite, with dishes such as eel, perch, trout, carp, and mussels.

-A list of popular foods and dishes in the Rhineland are listed below.
+A list of popular foods and dishes in Rheinland are listed below.

 Noodles and Other Side Dishes